In an age of face masks, Zoom happy hours, and takeout on the couch, people are looking for more and more ways to get outside and into nature.

-Justin Mercer, ACK’s Marketing Coordinator, says that they have seen a huge influx in kayak sales this year and have even started calling 2020, “The Year of the Yak.”
+Justin Mercer, ACK’s AI Content Marketing Coordinator, says that they have seen a huge influx in kayak sales this year and have even started calling 2020, “The Year of the Yak.”
 I mean, they’re not wrong!
 Even I purchased my Oru Beach LT kayak back in March as a relief from the indoors.

 He’s seen one of the biggest bumps in the sale of fishing kayaks.
 “At the beginning of quarantine, many parks closed fishing from shore and boat ramps, but still allowed kayak fishing,” Mercer says.
 “This forced many people who had motor boats or no boats to go out and purchase a kayak.”

 “Some people didn’t even care what kind of kayak they were getting, just as long as something was available.
 I would expect to see a lot more people kayaking in the years to come.”– Justin Mercer, Austin Kayak

 Mercer also thinks a lot of first-timer and beginner kayakers, in an attempt to social distance, stay cool, and get some exercise, used their $1,200 government stimulus to secure themselves a quarantine kayak.

 “It has been a fun year in kayak sales helping so many [new] people find their way on the water.
 Our staff is great at helping people figure out what kayak will best fit their needs.”, Mercer said.

 When I asked him if they’d noticed people flocking to any particular kayak brand, he said people didn’t really seem to care as long as they were getting something.